Let’s Talk About Spoken English Features

 Step 4 (2 minutes):

 Your child tries again.
-This time, they focus on speaking a little smoother and using fewer “ums.”
+This time, they focus on speaking English a little smoother and using fewer “ums.”

 Step 5 (3 minutes):